OOP vs. services for organizing business logic

 After all, if so many people feel the need for service objects, and if OOP is evidently so hard to get right, arenāt these signs that something is missing?
 Maybe that missing something is just better OOP, but in that case good OOP is hard to come by and we at least need a more accessible way to do it.

-Here are some resources that I hope will shed light on the question of organizing business logic better, both in terms of solutions and in terms of when (under what conditions) these alternative approaches are beneficial as opposed to simple OOP with Rails defaults.
+Here are some resources that I hope will shed light on the question of organizing business logic better, both in terms of solutions and in terms of when (under what conditions) these alternative approaches are beneficial as opposed to plain OOP + Rails MVC.
 This list is not exhaustive; in particular Iāve omitted gems that are just a service object implementation.
 Some of these resources are closely related to service objects, but thatās intentionalāIām compensating for my bias against them.

 - Maintainable Rails (book), which uses gems that are part of the Hanami ecosystem.